-- An indoor storehouse should be built by a fireproof construction and having well ventilation and its floor should be made of impermeable materials. - Insure sufficient light to handle.
+- An indoor storehouse should be built with a fireproof construction and having good ventilation and its floor should be made of impermeable materials. - Insure sufficient light for handling.

 APPROPRIATE SAFEKEEPING CONDITION

 - · Keep containers tightly closed and storage in well ventilated areas. - The storehouse should be locked. - Once a container is opened, the container should be sealed with dry nitrogen or dry air and be closed tightly. - Put up the sign of "Flammable" and "Off limit !".